karmi/retire/README.markdown

 based on [Lucene](http://lucene.apache.org/), written in Java.

 This document provides just a brief overview of _Tire's_ features.
-Be sure to check out also the extensive documentation at <http://karmi.github.com/tire/> if you're interested.
+Be sure to check out also the extensive documentation at <http://karmi.github.com/tire/>.

+**NOTE:** Both of these documents contain a lot of information about _Tire_.
+Please set aside some time to read them thoroughly, before you blindly dive into „somehow making it work“.
+Just skimming through it **won't work** for you.
+For more information, please refer to the integration test suite and [issues](https://github.com/karmi/tire/issues).

 Installation
 ------------

+OK.
 First, you need a running _ElasticSearch_ server.
 Thankfully, it's easy.
 Let's define easy:

     $ curl -k -L -o elasticsearch-0.17.2.tar.gz http://github.com/downloads/elasticsearch/elasticsearch/elasticsearch-0.17.2.tar.gz
     $ tar -zxvf elasticsearch-0.17.2.tar.gz
     $ ./elasticsearch-0.17.2/bin/elasticsearch -f

-OK.
-Easy.
+See, easy.
 On a Mac, you can also use _Homebrew_:

     $ brew install elasticsearch

-OK.
-Let's install the gem via Rubygems:
+Now, let's install the gem via Rubygems:

     $ gem install tire